deancn/deancn/README.md

 Email: dean@airdb.com

+I am a panic-stack developer and also working for NPOs(Non Profit Organization) part-time.

 Welcome to my github pages, And thanks for you follow me!! :)

-I am a developer and also working for NPOs(Non Profit Organization) part-time.
+Join [Discord](https://discord.gg/EpjzT2U6vu), let's make a friend!!

 ## What's the Airdb?